sergeiown/Map_with_Marker_Clusters/README.md

 ## Tasks for Future Development

 1. **Adding Interactivity**: I am considering adding additional interactivity for markers or additional layers on the map.
-2. **Optimizing Loading**: I am considering optimizing the loading of a large number of markers to improve performance.

 ## License